 - Advocate for your loved one with Down syndrome during National Down Syndrome Awareness Month in October by telling everyone about your loved one(s) with Down syndrome!

 - Host a fundraising event.
-For approvals and third party fundraising guidelines, contact the office at 937-222-0744.
+For ideas, approvals, and third party fundraising guidelines, contact the office at office @mvdsa.org or 937-576-0779.

 World Down Syndrome Day

-To celebrate this special day, the Miami Valley Down Syndrome Association (MVDSA) hosts a free celebration for all persons with Down syndrome and their immediate family at the Boonshoft Museum of Discovery.
-Stay tuned for details about these events here.
+To celebrate this special day, the Miami Valley Down Syndrome Association (MVDSA) hosts a free celebration for all persons with Down syndrome and their immediate family.

 National Down Syndrome Month